-(c) All written safety and security measures developed under this section shall be treated as security planning documents, the public disclosure of which would jeopardize public as security planning documents, the public disclosure of which would jeopardize p safety.
+(c) All written safety and security measures developed under this section shall be treated as security planning documents, the public disclosure of which would jeopardize public

 (8) Security Requirements for MTC Home Delivery Operations.

 (a) An MTC authorized to perform home delivery (MTC) or a Marijuana Courier performing deliveries to Patients and Caregivers on behalf of an MTC, shall implement adequate security measures to ensure that each vehicle used for transportation of Marijuana and Marijuana Products are not readily accessible to unauthorized individuals and to prevent and detect diversion, theft or loss of Marijuana.
 Security measures shall, at a minimum, include for each operational delivery vehicle: